 Lloyde High School is located in the city of Lawndale, in Los Angeles County.
 It is about five miles southwest of Los Angeles Airport (LAX).
-It serves students in grades nine to twelve from the cities of Lawndale (population 32,769), Hawthorne (population 84,923) and Lennox (population 22753).
+It serves students in grades ten to twelve from the cities of Lawndale (population 32,769), Hawthorne (population 84,923) and Lennox (population 22,753).
 This area is part of what is called the "South Bay."
 The aerospace and aviation industries once employed tens of thousands in high paying jobs.
 Boeing, McDonnell Douglas, Rockwell, Lockheed, Grumman and other such powerful contributors to the local economy have downsized and laid off most of their work forces in the 1990s.
+However, in the last few years SpaceX and Tesla have established businesses in Hawthorne, so some high tech jobs have returned to the area.
 Affluent cities such as El Segundo, Redondo Beach and Manhattan Beach are to the west of the CVUHSD, while the economically much less powerful cities of Gardena, Compton and Inglewood are to the east.
 South Central Los Angeles is also to the east.
 Median incomes in these three cities vary.
 Lawndale's median income is about \$37,000, Hawthorne's is \$44,900 and Lennox's is less than 23,000.